-- performing administrative reviews of Internal Audit Department's Quality Assurance Reports and necessary relevant supporting documentation; - ensuring a certified internal auditor is involved in each quality assurance review in the event neither a Quality Assurance Coordinator or a member of the review team is certified internal auditor; and - making recommendation regarding the acceptance / rejection of the Internal Audit Department's Quality Assurance Report.
+- performing administrative reviews of Internal Audit Department's Quality Assurance Reports and relevant supporting documentation; - ensuring a certified internal auditor is involved in each quality assurance review in the event neither a Quality Assurance Coordinator or a member of the review team is certified internal auditor; and - making recommendation regarding the acceptance / rejection of the Internal Audit Department's Quality Assurance Report.

-(Note: This Special Assistant position(s) is instrumental in the BoardSIAAB's implementation of the peer-guality assurance review program (also referred to as the quality assurance peer reviews) required by FCIAA (30 ILCS 10/2005(f)(3)) and outlined in Article III of these Bylaws.
+(Note: This Special Assistant position(s) is instrumental in SIAAB's implementation of the quality assurance review program (also referred to as the peer reviews) required by FCIAA (30 ILCS 10/2005(f)(3)) and outlined in Article III of these Bylaws.